jieter/django-tables2/docs/pages/api-reference.rst

             ['last_name', 'first_name']

         The ``'...'`` item can be used at most once in the sequence value.
-If it's not used, every column *must* be explicitly included. e.g. in the above example, ``sequence = ('last_name', )`` would be **invalid** because neither ``'...'`` or ``'first_name'`` were included.
+If it is not used, every column *must* be explicitly included.
+For example in the above example, ``sequence = ('last_name', )`` would be **invalid** because neither ``'...'`` or ``'first_name'`` were included.